ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-import-nodes.md

 After you import a CA, you can use it to register and enroll users or create organization definitions exactly as you would with any other CA.

-To import a CA to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console and operate it, the network operator must have already exported the CA from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric where it was deployed.
+To import a CA to the Fabric Operations Console and operate it, the network operator must have already exported the CA from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric where it was deployed.
 Importing a CA allows you to register new users and [enroll identities](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-identities#ibm-hlfsupport-console-identities-enroll).

 ### Before you begin
 {: #ibm-hlfsupport-console-import-ca-before-you-begin}